Terms & Conditions

 Children ages 12 and under are not permitted to access the fitness facilities at Zaban Park.
-Once reaching age 13, children whose families are at the Ultimate or Preferred level of membership are allowed to access the fitness facilities.
+Once reaching age 13, children whose families are at the Preferred level of membership are allowed to access the fitness facilities.
 They are permitted to use the facilities on their own only after completing a complimentary orientation given by a MJCCA Fitness staff member.

 Children age 12 and under must be accompanied by a parent or adult guardian (18 years or older) to access the Indoor Pool and Outdoor Pool areas.
-Once reaching age 13, children whose families are at the Ultimate, Preferred, or Essential level of membership are allowed access to the Indoor Pool and Outdoor Pool areas on their own.
+Once reaching age 13, children whose families are at the Preferred or Essential level of membership are allowed access to the Indoor Pool and Outdoor Pool areas on their own.